Mental health and wellbeing services

 Disability Services support students with a range of disabilities, learning difficulties and other health and mental health conditions.
 Find out which students are supported.

 The team work with students who have been referred with complex mental health difficulties.

 If you are referred, a mental health advisor will create a care plan for you which will focus on your strengths and help you find the right support at University and in the wider community.

 Residential Life offers a support network for students living in university accommodation.

 Each village has a Residential Life team of full-time trained support staff.
 They are there to give you expert help, support and advice 24 hours a day, seven days a week.

 The team includes chief and senior residents who live in the residences.
 They provide approachable and familiar faces and will listen to you and offer support for whatever concerns or worries you have.

-Contact details are available for each of the villages: North, West and East Residential Support Centres.
+Find the contact details for the support centre in your village: North, West and East Residential Support Centres.